Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Ravenous Hydra.png" Align=right width=8% height=8%>

 - Greataxe
+- Attunement

 **Cleave**: Whenever you hit a creature with an attack using Ravenous Hydra, all enemies within 5 feet of the target takes damage equal to your strength modifier.
 Youl heal 1 hit points for each creature within 5 feet of the original target.

 **Lifesteal**: Whenever you hit an attack with _Ravenous Hydra_ you regain health equal to half your proficiency bonus

 **Hunger**: Whenever you score a takedown, you gain a stack of _Satisfaction_, up to a maximum of 30.
 If your hitpoints reaches zero, you loose ten stacks.
 For every stack of _Satisfaction_ you gain the following features:
-- (10): You gain +2 to hit and damage rolls
+- (5): You gain +3 to hit and damage rolls
-- (20): All healing from this item is doubled
+- (10): All healing from this item is doubled
-- (30): You gain +3 to hit and damage rolls.
+- (15): You gain +4 to hit and damage rolls.

-_You gain +1 to hit and damage rolls using this magical weapon_
+_You gain +2 to hit and damage rolls using this magical weapon_

 ---